Matt Morgan: Various alliances and feuds (2008–2010)

 The following weeks Morgan began a campaign to convince the heel stable The Main Event Mafia to allow him to join them and become a member.
 He was aware that the current members of the Mafia were all former World Champions, but realizing that Team 3D, Kip James and Al Snow had been invited into the Mafia (Team 3D refused, and James and Snow were rejected), Morgan felt he should have been invited too.
-He faced Sting at Slammiversary, but was unable to defeat him and was thus barred from joining the Mafia.
-At Victory Road he defeated Daniels to regain the Mafia's favor.
-On the August 13, 2009, episode of Impact!, Morgan defeated A.J.
-Styles in the deciding match of a "Best of Three Series" to secure his place in a triple threat match at Hard Justice also involving Sting and Kurt Angle.
-He lost at the event after Angle hit him with a steel chair.
-At No Surrender competed in a re-match that also featured A.J.
+He faced Sting at Slammiversary on June 21, but was unable to defeat him and was thus barred from joining the Mafia.
+At Victory Road on July 19 he defeated Daniels to regain the Mafia's favor.
+On the August 13 episode of Impact!, Morgan defeated A.J.
+Styles in the deciding match of a "Best of Three Series" to secure his place in a triple threat match for the TNA World Heavyweight Championship at Hard Justice on August 16 also involving Sting and Kurt Angle.
+He lost at Hard Justice after Angle hit him with a steel chair.
+At No Surrender on September 20, Morgan competed in a re-match that also featured A.J.
 Styles and Hernandez, who used his "Feast or Fired" contract to include himself in the match, but was removed after a few minutes when he sustained an injury at the hands of Eric Young.
 During the match, Styles attempted a front flip senton from the apron onto Morgan outside of the ring, at the same moment Angle attempted to attack Morgan, but accidentally got struck by Styles instead.
 Morgan seemingly took this as a friendly gesture and agreed to assist Angle for the remainder of the match.
-But when Angle seemed set to win, Morgan turned on Angle and cost him the TNA World Heavyweight Championship, turning into a fan favorite in the process.
-On the September 24, 2009, episode of Impact!, Morgan cemented his newfound disinterest in the Main Event Mafia when he teamed with Hernandez to defeat Kurt Angle and Eric Young, which also solidified his status as a face.
-On the following impact, he teamed with former rival Abyss to defeat Kurt Angle and Mick Foley.
-Another week later, on the edition of October 1 of impact, Matt Morgan defeated Eric Young.
+But when Angle seemed set to win, Morgan turned on Angle and cost him the TNA World Heavyweight Championship, turning into a face in the process.
+On the September 24 episode of Impact!, Morgan cemented his newfound disinterest in the Main Event Mafia when he teamed with Hernandez to defeat Kurt Angle and Eric Young, which also solidified his status as a face.
+Later that night, Morgan teamed with former rival Abyss to defeat Kurt Angle and Mick Foley.
+Another week later, on the October 1 episode of Impact!, Matt Morgan defeated Eric Young.
 On October 5 Morgan announced on his Twitter page that he had signed a new 5-year deal with TNA.
-Morgan's feud with Angle culminated in a singles match at Bound for Glory, where despite Morgan's loss, he managed to gain Angle's respect.
+Morgan's feud with Angle culminated in a singles match at Bound for Glory on October 18, where despite Morgan's loss, he managed to gain Angle's respect.
 This match practically ended the Main Event Mafia.